Digital Content Creation & Brand Films

 Evolution of a Legacy.

 This next video was our opportunity to tell the story about what Kearny Point is today, so our thought process was to place focus on integrating history and keeping the legacy alive.

 New York City-based WXY is an architecture firm specializing in the realization of urban design, planning, and architectural solutions.
 They lead the planning of this project and have designed the newly transformed Kearny Point into a collaborative workspace for businesses, making the most out of the diverse layout.

 Following the completion of this project, WXY has also become a client of Spry.

-For the final piece, it was imperative for us capture the 10 year plan of the 130 acre location in Kearny Point.
-Principal Architect, David Burns from Studios Architecture, really dove into the plan for the waterfront of the property, as well as how this vision would impact the surrounding community in a positive way.
+For the final piece, it was imperative for us capture the 10-year plan of the 130 acre location in Kearny Point.
+Principal Architect David Burns of Studios Architecture really dove into the plan for the waterfront of the property, as well as how this vision would impact the surrounding community in a positive way.

 Another large component of the project was to produce high-end lifestyle and environmental photography alongside video assets that would be used for Kearny Point’s website redesign.
 We provided optimized video formats for background web video and social content.